-- Irregular bleeding, which can possibly improve after six months
+- Irregular bleeding, which can improve after six months

-Mirena, which is manufactured by Bayer, has also been associated with nearly 50,000 reports of complications and adverse events since it was approved by the FDA in 2000.
+Mirena is manufactured by Bayer.
+Since its approval in 2000, it has already been associated with nearly 50,000 reports of complications and adverse events.

-Although the contraceptive power of this hormonal birth control is based on a different principle, it can also be potentially harmful for some women.
+The contraceptive power of this hormonal birth control is based on a different principle.
+However, it can also be potentially harmful to some women.

-In fact, in the Mirena litigation, around 2,700 women have sued its manufacturer over claims of the IUD migrating inside the body and perforating other organs, causing painful injuries to the affected women.
+In fact, in the Mirena litigation, around 2,700 women have sued the device’s manufacturer.
+Plaintiffs claim that the IUD can potentially migrate inside the body and perforate other organs.
+As a result, women suffer from painful injuries.

 Bayer paid $12.2 million in 2017 to settle these cases of device migration.

-Although most studies done on IUDs including Paragard have shown the devices to be mostly effective and safe, that does not mean that they all come without side effects.
+Most studies done on IUDs including Paragard have shown the devices to be mostly effective and safe.
+But that doesn’t mean that they all come without side effects.